C77667/JumpToUsbMsdAppWithOffset/README.md

     * This command loads the two hex files, which are in non-overlapping sections of memory, and creates a new .hex file containing both applications.
 * Open `JumpToUsbMsdApp.hex` in Teensy Loader
 * Press button to load to Teensy
 * Observe two fast blinks from JumpToUsbMsdAppWithOffset, then the light may turn off or stay on (the SmartMatrix pinout ends up driving the LED from SPI activity).
-If your SD card was connected properly, the drive showing up on your computer
+If your SD card was connected properly, the drive should show up on your computer.

 ## USB-MSD Application
 Application is configured to share the SD card as a USB-MSD drive.
 Disconnecting USB (while keeping power connected) triggers a reset of the microcontroller, which can be a way to jump back to the Arduino application.